When to contact ISSS:

 If you leave RPI or transfer to another school:

-• Contact ISSS before taking a leave of absence — rules limit how long you can stay or transfer.
+- Contact ISSS before taking a leave of absence or withdrawing — rules limit how long you can stay or transfer.